CVincent88/Groupomania/README.md

- - To start the server, go to /Groupomania/backend (you may have to install npm):
+ - To start the server, go to /Groupomania/backend:

+--> npm install

--> npm run start.
+--> npm run start.

- - To start Vue, with a second command line, go to /Groupomania/client (you may have to install npm):
+ - To start Vue, with a second command line, go to /Groupomania/client:

+ --> npm install

- -> npm run serve.
+ --> npm run serve.

 To create an admin account:

 Create a regulare account directly on the app.

 Then, from MySql command line, type:

 UPDATE users SET isAdmin = 1 WHERE emailAddress = 'yourEmailAddress';